ethankennerly/climate-champion/design.md

                 1. [ ] Vacation port: sun
                 1. [ ] Government embassy: red cross
                 1. [ ] Bed: heart
+        1. [ ] Airplane flies more frequently, shorter distance.
         1. [ ] While meter appears, can switch option.
-        1. [ ] Airplane flies more frequently, shorter distance.
 1. Switch children.
 No effect.
 What does that change?
     1. Is two children and four children do something more?
         1. Timer on children.
+            1. [ ] When toggle menu is open, timer also on the active option.
         1. Four children.
             1. Two settle next island.
             1. The other two continue to next island.